OP-TEE/optee_os/documentation/optee_design.md

 Allocation depends on the use case.

 The Trusted OS asks for the following shared memory allocation:
-- `teesmc32_arg` structure, used to pass the arguments to the non-secure world, where the allocation will be done by sending a TEESMC_RPC_FUNC_ALLOC_ARG message
+- `optee_msg_arg` structure, used to pass the arguments to the non-secure world, where the allocation will be done by sending a OPTEE_SMC_RPC_FUNC_ALLOC message
-- In some cases, a payload might be needed for storing the result from TEE supplicant, for example when trying to get the REE time.
+- In some cases, a payload might be needed for storing the result from TEE supplicant, for example when loading a Trusted Application.
-  This type of allocation will be done by sending the message TEESMC_OPTEE_RPC_FUNC_ALLOC_PAYLOAD, which then will return:
+  This type of allocation will be done by sending the message OPTEE_MSG_RPC_CMD_SHM_ALLOC(OPTEE_MSG_RPC_SHM_TYPE_APPL,...), which then will return:
   - the physical address of the shared memory
   - a handle to the memory, that later on will be used later on when freeing this memory.

 ### From the TEE Supplicant
 The TEE supplicant is also working with shared memory, used to exchange data between normal and secure worlds.

-Two cases are considered:
-- The TEE supplicant receives a memory address from the Trusted OS, used to store the data.
-This is for example the case when REE time is requested.
+The TEE supplicant receives a memory address from the Trusted OS, used to store the data.
+This is for example the case when a Trusted Application is loaded.
 In this case, the TEE supplicant must register the provided shared memory in the same way a client application would do, involving the Linux driver.
-- The TEE supplicant provides a new shared memory that contains the result.
-This is the case when a Trusted Application is dynamically loaded.
-In this case, the TEE supplicant must allocate a shared memory in the same way a client application would do, involving the Linux driver.

 # 8. Pager
 OP-TEE currently requires ~256 KiB RAM for OP-TEE kernel memory.
 This is